 Employment Outlook and Salary Information

-Through the 2014-2024 decade the U.S. Bureau of Labor Statistics (BLS) projects employment of secretaries, administrative assistants and general office clerks will have an average growth of 3%.
+Through the 2018-2028 decade the U.S. Bureau of Labor Statistics (BLS) projects employment of secretaries, administrative assistants and general office clerks will have an average decline of 7%.
 The need to replace employees who advance to other occupations will result in openings each year.
 The BLS notes that having software skills can improve job prospects for these workers.

 Computer applications specialist certification can provide a competitive edge for those seeking entry-level employment in office environments.